 Trusopt 2% eye drops

 Read all of this leaflet carefully before you start using this medicine because it contains important

 Keep this leaflet.
 You may need to read it again.

 If you have any further questions, ask your doctor or pharmacist.

 are the same as yours.

-If any of the side effects gets serious, or if you notice any side effects not listed in this
+If you get any side effects, talk to your doctor or pharmacist.
+This includes any possible side effects not listed in this

 What Trusopt is and what it is used for